usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Multi-factor OTP authenticators operate in a similar manner to single-factor OTP authenticators (see [Section 5.1.4.1](#sfotpa)), except that they require the entry of either a memorized secret or the use of a biometric to obtain the OTP from the authenticator.
 Each use of the authenticator SHALL require the input of the additional factor.

 In addition to activation information, multi-factor OTP authenticators contain two persistent values.
-The first is a symmetric key that persists for the lifetime of the device.
+The first is a symmetric key that persists for the device's lifetime.
 The second is a nonce that is either changed each time the authenticator is used or is based on a real-time clock.

 The secret key and its algorithm SHALL provide at least the minimum security strength specified in the latest revision of [[SP 800-131A]](#SP800-131A) (112 bits as of the date of this publication).
 The nonce SHALL be of sufficient length to ensure that it is unique for each operation of the device over its lifetime.
 OTP authenticators — particularly software-based OTP generators — SHOULD discourage and SHALL NOT facilitate the cloning of the secret key onto multiple devices.